Goshido/android-vulkan/docs/auto-exposure.md

 $$L_{EC} - \text{Scalar value which allows the artist to bias exposure.
 Calculated on CPU using the first formula.}$$

-To make eye adaptation it's needed to use exponental decay function which should be applied to average luminance:
+To make eye adaptation it's needed to use exponential decay function which should be applied to average luminance:

 $$L_{current} = L_{previous} + (L_{average} - L_{previous}) \cdot (1 - e^{\Delta time \cdot \tau})$$